 The penal system in the United States is immersed in recurring problems, including high rates of recidivism social, economic and political disenfranchisement, and creation of a modern racial underclass (see “The New Jim Crow”, Alexander, 2010).
 The first goal of this program is to understand the origins of the U.S. prison system and its role in our society, particularly as it pertains to the political strategy of different historical periods.
 We will then hear from community educators and activists who are working to change the distorted perception of those who are incarcerated and to empower those who are on the inside so that they may re-enter society successfully.
 In particular, we will hear from local community members who are part of the Higher Education in Prison Initiative.

 Featuring special guests:

 Michael Morrison, son, father, husband, friend, student and community member

 Tiffany Kallam, Principled Problem Solving Community Alumni Fellow, Coordinator GC Higher Education in Prison Initiative, daughter, mother, friend and community member

 Barbara J. Lawrence, Assistant Professor of Justice and Policy Studies at Guilford College, Guilford Diversity Action Committee Chair

-Co-sponsored by Guilford College Higher Education in Prison Initiative and the Office of Multicultural Affairs
+Co-sponsored by Guilford College Higher Education in Prison Initiative and the Office of Intercultural Engagement.

 Michael Morrison was born in 1971 and is a native of Greensboro, NC.
 During his teen year’s Mike was a teenage father, high school dropout, and ultimately a drug dealer.
 As time progressed Mike was incarcerated throughout his life, and in 1993 spent time in Piedmont Correctional Institution.
 Mike completed parole in 1995.